sixty-north/cosmic-ray/README.md

 At this time Cosmic Ray is young and incomplete.
-It doesn't support all of the mutations it should, its output format is crude, it only supports one kind of test discovery, it may fall over on exotic modules...[the list goes on and on](https://github.com/abingham/cosmic-ray/issues).
+It doesn't support all of the mutations it should, its output format is crude, it only supports some forms of test discovery, it may fall over on exotic modules...[the list goes on and on](https://github.com/abingham/cosmic-ray/issues).
 Still, for the adventurous it *does* work.
 Hopefully things will improve fairly rapidly.